KiltedKanuck/PUGWorkshop2025/.github/instructions/refactoring.instructions.md

 ### Your Mission
 When given a file:
-1. Analyze it with run_analysis
+1. Analyze it with SigridCodeAnalyzer/code_quality_guardrails
 2. Start fixing the worst problems immediately
 3. Re-analyze after each fix
 4. Keep going until you hit diminishing returns